 Map Handouts – These two maps were given as handouts.
 The first map represents the theme verse for the book of Acts (Acts 1:8) You will be my witnesses in Jerusalem, Judea, Samaria & the rest of the world.
 The second map shows the immediate area surrounding Israel.
 You can see the two maps here at this link.

-Timeline & Overview Chart – This was another handout that organized and presented the entire book of acts, breaking the chapters in a timeline.
+Timeline & Overview Chart – This was another handout that organizes the entire book of acts, breaking the chapters in a timeline.

 Click this link to see the chart: